Temporary Vehicle Importation Permit

 - Foreigners: Valid ID (passport, naturalization certificate) and copies of the Visa issued by the Mexican Immigration offices.

-- Mexicans: a document proving legal residence abroad or an official document to prove the migratory status authorizing them to work abroad for up to one year (examples include definitive or temporary resident card, working permit, or double citizenship naturalization certificate).
+- Mexicans: a document proving legal residence abroad or an official document to prove the migratory status authorizing them to work abroad for up to one year (examples include definitive or temporary resident card, passport (not Mexican passport).

 - Both Foreigner and Mexicans will need:

 - original and copies of their vehicle Title OR Current Registration